dbcls/rdf-doctor/README.md

     shex+
     md    markdown
-  -o, --output FILE  Write to file instead of stdout -c, --class        Set the shexer target_classes to be inspected to one of:
+  -o, --output FILE  Write to file instead of stdout -c, --classes      Set the shexer target_classes to be inspected to one of:
     all (default）
     URL1, URL2,...
     * See also https://github.com/DaniFdezAlvarez/shexer#params-to-define-target-shapes